muratk3n/thirdwave/en/tweets/2020/week10b.md

 we eat!
 It needs to stay in its current form forever!
 We need this shit!
 Do you know what you are dealing with!"

 It's so sad.
 A politician being reduced to this.
-The inept Dem centrism lead to this, both sides needing a dividing issue so bad, they created this mess, and now they are shocked it can actually take a life of its own.
-Guns are the same way.
+Inept Dem centrism lead all here, both sides needing a dividing issue so bad, they created this mess, and now they are shocked it can actually take a life of its own.
+Same with guns.

 *2020-3-7 16:47:59*